Our Verdict

 The ninth ingredient is potato starch, a gluten-free carbohydrate of only modest nutritional value to a cat.

-The tenth ingredient is dried plain beet pulp.
+First, dried plain beet pulp.
 Beet pulp is a controversial ingredient, a high-fiber by-product of sugar beet processing.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.